idaholab/moose/modules/thm/doc/content/tutorials/single_phase_flow/step03.md

 However, they may have some limitations on the number of connected channels.
 For example, a pump component might have only a single inlet and a single outlet.

+The single-phase flow model does not support mixing of fluids.
+This means you cannot bring 2 different fluids into a junction and have their mixture produced at the junction outlet.
+The code will detect this problem and report an error, if you do so.

 !content pagination previous=tutorials/single_phase_flow/step02.md
                     next=tutorials/single_phase_flow/step04.md